Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Taxonomy and Overview of RHHI in NR

 \section{Taxonomy and Overview of RHHI in NR}

 In RHHI, one or more robotic devices are used to render specific interaction dynamics between individuals \cite{Ganesh2014, Takagi2018HapticInteraction, kuccuktabak2021human}.
-In NR, at least one individual is a patient physically connected to a robot, whose movements are influenced in real time by another user, such as a therapist, another patient, or even a family member.
+In NR, at least one individual is a patient physically connected to a robot, whose movements are influenced in real time by another user, {such as a therapist, another patient, or even a family member}.
 Together, the individuals engage in coordinated movements aimed at promoting motor learning for the patient(s) and facilitating the transfer of these skills to everyday functional activities.
-RHHI's versatility supports a wide range of scenarios and experimental designs, making it a flexible and powerful framework for advancing physical human-human interaction in NR.
-To better structure and analyze these scenarios, the following sections introduce key characterizations of RHHI with specific attention to their impact in NR.
+To better analyze RHHI scenarios in NR, the following section introduces key characterizations.